 The FDA recall notice said consumers must inform AWERS, Inc. if they possess any of the Grained Salmon cans and to either: ship the remaining product back to the firm, or destroy it with permission from the company for a full refund.

-If you or someone you know became sick from consuming the Sockeye Salmon Caviar involved in this recall, we urge you to contact our food poisoning lawyers immediately.
-Financial compensation may be available to you by filing a lawsuit.
+If you or someone you know became sick from consuming the Sockeye Salmon Caviar involved in this recall, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new food poisoning lawsuits across the country, and you may be entitled to financial compensation.